manjaro-sway/manjaro-sway/README.md

 you can reach a quick introduction pressing `Super + Shift + ?`

+## how do I configure sway to be even more awesome?

+you can easily add more sway configuration inside `~/.config/sway/config.d/`. please refer to the [arch wiki](https://wiki.archlinux.org/title/Sway#Keymap) and the [sway wiki](https://github.com/swaywm/sway/wiki) for lots of ideas and hints.

 ## unknown public key

 the public key used for our package repo is not yet inside the manjaro keyring. until we are, allow our key manually: